 If you’re managing a group of people under you, note that your boss will assess you with a different yardstick.
 As the leader and decision maker of the group, you represent your team when dealing with higher authority aka the boss.

-You have a greater say than your subordinates when it comes to requesting for things important to the well-being of your staff.
+You have a greater say than your subordinates when it comes to requests for things important to the well-being of your staff.
 This is where you can impress your boss and make your team members look up to you.

 Be a part of the Team